chandran-vengatesan/JS-Memory-Card-Game/Readme.md

 🧠 JS Memory Card Game:

     This repository contains a simple, classic Memory Card Game built using vanilla JavaScript, HTML5, and CSS3.
 Flip cards, match pairs, and track your score!

 ✨ Features
     Classic Card-Matching Gameplay: Test and improve your memory skills.

 Responsive Design:

      Optimized for play on both desktop and mobile devices.

 Zero Dependencies:

     Built with pure HTML, CSS, and JavaScript—no frameworks or build tools needed.

 Move Counter:

     Tracks the efficiency of your matches.

 💻 Technologies Used

+HTML5:
-HTML5: Structures the game board and user interface.
+    Structures the game board and user interface.

+CSS3:
-CSS3: Handles all styling, layout, and card flip animations.
+    Handles all styling, layout, and card flip animations.

+JsDOM:
-JavaScript: Manages the core game logic (flipping, matching, shuffling, and scoring).
+    Manages the core game logic (flipping, matching, shuffling, and scoring).

 🚀 Getting Started